damianhakert/damianhakert.github.io/source/_posts/2015-09-22-gitlab-8-0-released.markdown

 By removing satellites in GitLab, we free up the space left behind.
 Project size in GitLab is cut in half reducing disk usage up to 50%.
-When you upgrade to GitLab 8.1 next month the satellites will autmatically be removed.
+When you upgrade to GitLab 8.1 next month the satellites will automatically be removed.
 If you need to remove them before that time you can do so manually.

 ## Reply by Email